rehabstudio/fe-skeleton/README.md

 ## Settings and Configuration
 There are a multitude of settings files included in the root of the repository.

+`.babelrc` is a configuration file used by gulp when consuming skeleton gulp tasks.
+It is loaded automatically and isn't referenced anywhere in our codebase.

 `.editorconfig` is a configuration file for [EditorConfig](http://editorconfig.org/); a plugin / package that can be installed in most popular editors.
 It enforces all team members to use the same